pchiwan/typescript-boilerplate/README.md

-# Typescript Boilerplate
+# Typescript Workshop
-Boilerplate for a Typescript project
+Boilerplate for a Typescript workshop

 ## Exercise